 - Rapid tail wagging, indicating panic if the tail is tucked low, or imminent attack if raised high

-- Slow sweep tail wagging, showing that a dog is analyzing the situation
+- Slow sweep tail wagging, indicating a dog is analyzing the situation

 In many cases, dog aggression can be prevented with positive reinforcement dog training while your pup is growing up.
-However, if you have an adolescent or adult dog that is showing signs of aggression, we recommend that you consult with a professional dog trainer immediately.
+However, if you have an adolescent or adult dog showing signs of aggression, we recommend you consult with a professional dog trainer immediately.

-Our team at Come & Train It K9 helps folks all over the Houston area with aggressive dog training.
+Our team at Come & Train It K9 helps folks in the greater Houston area with aggressive dog training.
 We’d love the opportunity to earn your business!
 Give us a call today to learn more about our training options for your pup.
 You’ll be glad you did!